One of the reasons we send little things like these flat bears!

 6. Draw on face and heart with permanent black and red markers.

 We have adjust the size on a copier so that the bear is about 7″ tall.
 We use whatever fabric is donated that we cannot use for the troops.
-We accept all donations.
+We accept all fabric donations.
+Any fabric we can’t use is shared with other organizations who make bags for foster children or make baby quilts and lap robes for the elderly.

 We use a narrow zigzag to stitch the 3 layers together.
 We start on the left side of the top of the head and sew all the way around, we put a couple extra stitches at the ears and the neck to help define it.
 When we reach the place we started, we sew a wider zigzag from one ear to the other giving some of the bears a burr haircut.
 The girl bears get a lace necklace.
 The boys get bowties.